pydantic/pydantic/docs/usage/validators.md

 !!! note
     You can use multiple before, after, or wrap validators, but only one `PlainValidator` since a plain validator will not call any inner validators.
+See [Wrap validators](#wrap-validators) for more information.

 ```py
 from typing import List